eddinn/dotfiles/README.md

 ### Installation, setup and usage

 **Note:**
-This README.md is compiled from the writings and idea of [Shawn McElroy](https://writingco.de/how-to-manage-your-dotfiles-with-stow/)
+This README.md is compiled from the writings and idea of <a href="https://writingco.de/how-to-manage-your-dotfiles-with-stow/" target="_blank">Shawn McElroy</a>

 A set of simple instructions to help you get started